 Fast Forward Medical Innovation (FFMI)

-With 422 invention disclosures and 160 issued patents in 2015, U-M has tremendous potential to create a positive impact on human health and society.
+Fast Forward Medical Innovation (FFMI): Significance With 204 invention disclosures in 2021, U-M has tremendous potential to create a positive impact on human health and society.
 To facilitate the translation of discoveries to impact, the Fast Forward Medical Innovation (FFMI) program was established in 2014 to accelerate the transformation of biomedical innovations into patient and health impact.
 While the number of academic medical center innovation programs around the nation is growing, FFMI remains unique in its integration of 1) product development funding and mentorship through an “Innovation Navigator” Program, 2) industry engagement via a business development team, and 3) innovation and commercialization education.
 The combination of these strategically integrated programs enables FFMI to build and nurture a culture supportive of biomedical innovation with the goal of accelerating new products coming to market as well as to catalyze clinical-translational scientists to think differently about their research.

+FFMI Funding & Mentorship programs provide milestone-driven innovation, commercialization funding, and expert mentorship.
 FFMI offers consultation for multistage technology development, funding, and mentorship for successful commercialization of biomedical discoveries, across U-M campus and also as a statewide biomedical Innovation Hub.
 Fast Forward Medical Innovation offers researchers a number of funding opportunities to help advance biomedical research projects.
-U-M internal funds, resources, and personalized funding consultations, FFMI gives researchers valuable guidance and support as they navigate the path to successful commercialization.
+U-M internal funds, resources, and personalized funding consultations by FFMI gives researchers valuable guidance and support as they navigate the path to successful commercialization.